Tag Archives: bilateral

 The purpose of getting a 501(c)(3) is not so that a body of believers can be a church.
 A group of believers who form a church without a 501(c)(3) are considered just as much a church.
 Not only are most churches unaware that a 501(c)(3) is redundant and unnecessary, but most people seem to be ignorant to the fact that marriage licenses are not necessary in order to enter God’s institution of marriage.

 FYI: The 501(c)(3) designation is necessary for charities, para-church organizations and nonprofits, to gain the same tax advantages automatically afforded to churches.
+Marriage is different in that government advantages are not offered without getting a state license; although, virtually nobody is asked to present their marriage certificate, so the United States pretty much uses the honor code.
+Interesting story from a local newspaper:

 If marriage licenses are not necessary for a true marriage, then why does anyone get them?
 Tax exemption for churches and legal benefits for marriages can be very valuable for numerous reasons.
 It is almost unheard of to marry in the United States without first getting a marriage license because of the over 1,000 state and federal benefits enticing the utilization of state licenses.
 In fact, those benefits are so coveted that homosexuals are waging very successful battles to win the right to be legally married in the United States (though the prize they most cherish is total cultural acceptance of homosexuality [including morally] as a normative lifestyle).

 Note: The very same churchmen that refuse to recognize a spiritual marriage between a man and a woman if their marriage has not also been made official with a state sanctioned license will also reject a marriage between two homosexuals who have obtained the very same state license.
 Did you catch that?
-This alone should demonstrate the obvious fact that spiritual marriage in the eyes of God and state sanctioned marriages are, in fact, two separate entities—one instituted by God and the other observed by the nations.
+This alone should demonstrate the obvious fact that spiritual marriage in the eyes of God, and state sanctioned marriages are two separate entities—one instituted by God and the other observed by the nations.
 The fact that Christians almost always obtained these two at the same time must not cause believers to lose sight of the fact that they may also be obtained separately.
-Christians should be far more reluctant to co-mingle that which is from God with that which is by man because that which is by man will eventually become profane and the admixture will ruin the gifts of God.
+Christians should be far more reluctant to co-mingle that which is from God with that which is by man because that which is by man will eventually become profane and the admixture will pollute the gifts of God.

 Just as a genuine body of believers does not need a 501(c)(3) to form a legitimate church neither does a godly man and woman need a marriage license to form a legitimate marriage partnership.
 As individual states continue a rapid declension into morally corrupt entities, Christians may one day cease going to them for licenses to marry.
 It is not God’s institution of marriage that is being profaned by the inclusion of homosexual marriages into their marital statutes, but it is the moral authority of the state that is being profaned.